 It was this group of denim makers that wanted to revive the craftsmanship and quality of jeans they were familiar with in the 40s and 50s.
 Full Count's founder Mikiharu Tsujita will argue his creations are the closest you can get to those heralded originals.

 Now housing a wealth of minimalistic Scandinavian clobber, the roots of this brand are firmly from a denim arena.
 The brand created 100 pairs of raw selvedge denim exclusively for friends and family.
 It was this success that spurred the team on to develop the label.

 As you might expect from this Swedish brand, branding and motifs are minimal.
-The focus goes into the understated fit, using sustainable materials to craft a modern jean.
+The focus goes on the understated fit, using sustainable materials to craft modern jeans.

 A highly commendable, progressive brand, G-Star has continued to push the boundaries of sustainability within the denim industry.
 The jeans market with its use of chemicals and materials sourced from across the globe can be bad for the planet.